Mental Health Promotion, Suicide Prevention

 Based on a decade of mounting concern about an increasing youth suicide problem, the White Mountain Apache Tribe passed a tribal law mandating that any suicidal incident occurring on tribal lands—including suicidal ideation, suicide attempts, suicide completions, and non-suicidal self-injury—be recorded into a tribal suicide surveillance system.

 Johns Hopkins Center for American Indian Health has worked with the tribe to develop data collection forms, design a computerized data gathering system, and employ and train the Apache Suicide Prevention Team (ASPT).
-The ASPT is responsible for tracking and maintaining the award-winning surveillance system for the tribe.
+The ASPT is responsible for tracking and maintaining the award-winning surveillance system for the tribe, as well as providing case management follow up visits to support community members' wellbeing.
 We analyze data within the surveillance system and provide regular reports to key Apache leaders and stakeholders.

 Need for a surveillance system